Notes from /Strengthening the Student Toolbox/

 Getting into the habit of explaining the truth of things seems like a dangerous choice.
 It needs to be kept in mind at the very least, that the authority is trustworthy.

-treating truth as non-exlcusive-middle - a thing told to you is possibly true, because no contradiction has been found yet - seems like a decent way to go about trusting a thing that might later be overturned.
+treating truth as non-exclusive-middle - a thing told to you is possibly true, because no contradiction has been found yet - seems like a decent way to go about trusting a thing that might later be overturned.

 It might be wise to attempt to do the opposite very once in a while, as an exercise in hypothesis-generating and to keep one's credence limber.